psigen/madara/docs/README.txt

        Click on the downloads link and download the binaries/setup file for your operating system.
 It is unlikely that you will want to download the source.
 On many Linux systems, you can use the system package manager of your choice to download Doxygen.
-Almost modern version should work.
+Most modern versions should work.

 2. GENERATING DEVELOPER DOCUMENTATION